tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### holeSize
-The the size of the donut hole.** Available for donut series only. **
+The diameter of the donut hole in pixels.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`